Reel

 How to Use Your iPhone as a 4-Track Recorder

-A 4-track recorder lets you layer up to four separate audio tracks into a single song.
-With Reel, your iPhone becomes a portable 4-track studio that records in 32-bit float at up to 96kHz, with overdub, loop, and mixing built in.
+A 4-track recorder lets you layer up to four separate audio tracks into one song.
+With Reel your iPhone becomes a portable 4-track studio.
+It records in 32-bit float at up to 96kHz and has overdub, looping and mixing built in.

 What is a 4-track recorder?

 A 4-track recorder captures up to four independent audio tracks that play back in sync.
-Each track can hold a different instrument, vocal, or sound, and you mix them together to create a finished song.
+Each track holds a different instrument, vocal or sound.
+You mix them together to make a finished song.

 How Reel works

-Reel is designed around a single jog wheel and tape-style transport controls.
-You record on one of four tracks, rewind, and record the next layer while listening to what you already played.
+Reel is built around a single jog wheel and tape-style transport controls.
+You record on one of four tracks.
+Then you rewind and record the next layer while listening to what you already played.

 Recording your first track

-Open Reel, tap the record button, and start playing.
-The built-in iPhone microphone captures mono audio at 48kHz, which Reel converts to 32-bit float to match the project.
+Open Reel, tap the record button and start playing.
+You can also start a take without opening the app, from the Action Button, Control Center or Siri, and a rolling buffer catches the moment before the press so the first note is not clipped.
+The built-in iPhone microphone captures mono audio at 48kHz.
+Reel converts that to 32-bit float to match the project.
 Tap stop when you are done.
 That first take is now on track 1.

-To add a second layer, arm track 2, hit record, and Reel plays track 1 back while recording your new performance in sync.
+To add a second layer, arm track 2 and hit record.
+Reel plays track 1 back while it records your new performance in sync.

 Using a USB audio interface

-Plug a class-compliant USB audio interface into your iPhone with a USB-C cable or Lightning to USB adapter.
-Reel automatically detects the interface and switches input to it.
+Plug a class-compliant USB audio interface into your iPhone with a USB-C cable or a Lightning to USB adapter.
+Reel detects the interface automatically and switches its input to it.

-With an interface you can record stereo, connect condenser microphones with phantom power, use instrument inputs, and record at 96kHz in 32-bit float.
+An interface opens things up.
+You can record stereo, connect condenser microphones with phantom power, use instrument inputs and record at 96kHz in 32-bit float.
 The OP-1 Field works perfectly for this when set to 8ch USB mode.

 Overdubbing and punch-in

 Overdubbing means adding new material to an existing track.
-Reel lets you punch in at any point on a track, record your new part, and punch out, keeping everything else intact.
+Reel lets you punch in at any point on a track, record your new part and punch out.
+Everything else stays intact, and the new part lands where you played it, since the round trip through your headphones and back is compensated.

 Exporting your mix

-When your project is done, export as a single stereo mix or as individual track stems.
-Reel supports WAV, AIFF, and M4A formats.
-Stems are useful if you want to finish the mix in a desktop DAW.
+When your project is done, export it as a single stereo mix or as individual track stems.
+What leaves the app is what you were hearing.
+The mix, the pitch and any loop you set are printed into the file, and stems come out the same way with muted tracks left out.
+Reel supports WAV, AIFF and M4A formats.
+Stems are handy if you want to finish the mix in a desktop DAW.

-WAV and AIFF exports are 32-bit float, preserving the full dynamic range of your recording with zero clipping.
+WAV and AIFF exports are 32-bit float.
+That preserves the full dynamic range of your recording with zero clipping.
 M4A uses AAC compression for smaller file sizes.

 Frequently Asked Questions